Some frequently asked questions about myself and my writing

 I want to read the Mage Girl books.
 Where can I buy them?

-I am currently rewriting the first Mage Girl book, Dragonflame, making it available only to my critique partners, but I hope to see it in print some day.
+I have rewritten the first Mage Girl book, Dragonflame, making it available only to my critique partners, but I hope to see it in print some day.

 Have you written other books besides Mage Girl?

 Yes, the paranormal fiction novel Emily in my Head.
 At the moment, I am actively looking for a literary agent to help me take the story from manuscript to print.
 You can find out more about it here.

 I am currently working on a time travel story set in the early 16th century at the court of French Renaissance King Francis 1st, with the working title How I Saved New France.
 More about it here, but please keep in mind that it is a work in progress.

 I also have a few short story works-in-progress, I am Delphine Lamarck, and Nunavut.
 You can read more about them in the Speculative Fiction pages on this site.

 How long did it take you to write Mage Girl?